April 2025

 January 2025

 One of my favourite memories of a performance in a school was in a small town in the South Island a number of years ago.
-We were doing a game where student volunteers come to the front of the stage and hold posters depicting emotions, which they are to lift up when the music reminds them of the feeling depicted.
+We were doing a game where student volunteers come to the front of the stage and hold hand-drawn posters depicting emotions, which they are to lift up when the music reminds them of the feeling in the drawing.
 A boy, perhaps 9 years old, with a beanie on and some sort of attitude that we couldn’t quite read put up his hand and came up front.
 Every time he lifted his poster to match the character of the music, his classmates all roared with approval.
 After the concert, we saw his teacher at the back, visibly moved.
 She told us this boy had never once put his hand up for anything in school, that this was the very first time.
 Hearing our music made him want to join in, and all the other kids were showing their support.
 It was a beautiful reminder of the power of music to reach kids that might lack confidence in other ways - and of the warmth that kids can show each other.

 August 2024